pcfixdes/Notification/README.md

 ### Backend Setup

 The backend project uses an H2 in-memory database for development.
-Here’s how to get it up and running: